daniellionel01/parrot/README.md

 ## Project Status

-**this project is currently in alpha. it will be released under v1.0.0 once ready for usage.**
+this project is currently in **alpha**. it will be released under v1.0.0 once ready for usage.

 ## How it works